couchbase/docs-cb4/CONTRIBUTING.md

 Once you have your own fork, you are ready to make changes.

-A common workflow can be found below
+A common workflow can be found below:

 ```
 # Only required when first setting up the local repo